 Khalid is dedicated to driving customer centricity, digitalisation and collaborative advantage in organisations.

-Celia is currently the Chief Customer Officer at Casual Dining Group, where she is responsible for driving business transformation across all areas of the business.
-Prior to this she spent a number of years at Ford Retail Group as Group Marketing and E-Commerce Director, where she was the first female appointed to the board.
+Celia is currently the Managing Director of Love Home Swap and she was previously Chief Customer Officer at Casual Dining Group and Group Marketing and E-Commerce Director at Ford Retail Group, where she was the first female appointed to the board.